gordoste/pic32glcd/README.md

 GLCD_WriteBufToScreen();               // Write to screen
 ```

+### Creating menus

+Often these LCDs are used for displaying basic UIs like menus.
+A menu can quickly be created by doing the following:
+1. Divide the screen into a grid - each box will be a menu item.
+Make sure each box has a height that is a multiple of 8.
+If your menu needs to scroll then all boxes must be the same size.
+2. Draw a bitmap for each menu item and put it as a static const in your code using [image2cpp](http://javl.github.io/image2cpp/).
+Choose "Vertical - 1 bit per pixel" for the draw mode.
+3. When showing your menu on screen, just write each bitmap in the appropriate position, and then invert the selected menu item before writing to the screen.

 ## Example

 The example MPLAB X project in the firmware directory shows how to draw graphics using the library.
 The schematic below shows how a board can support both boards.
 JP3 should be connected to GND for ST7920, and should be connected to VOUT (output of the voltage doubler) for KS0108.
 Personally, I prefer to use 20-pin IDC connectors for the LCD cable (with a small SIL-to-DIL adapter board soldered to the screen).